EvaluationContext/evaluationcontext.github.io/_posts/2025-01-28-query-plan-graph.md

 >```
 {: .prompt-tip }

  When we run our query we see two events, the Logical query plan and the Physical query plan.
 The SQLBI guys go into detail on DAX query plans in their [Optimizing DAX course](https://www.sqlbi.com/p/optimizing-dax-video-course/), plus they also have a [white paper](https://www.sqlbi.com/whitepapers/understanding-dax-query-plans/) on the subject.
 The Logical Query Plan is created first, and resembles the DAX query.
 This is then converted the Physical Plan for execution.
 We can see a number of rows with increasing indent.
 Each increase in indent represents a nested operation.
-So we need to read the plan from the leaf to the node to understand how data stored in SSAS Tabular is being processed to return the output of the query.
+So we need to read the plan from the leaf to the root to understand how data stored in SSAS Tabular is being processed to return the output of the query.

 ![SQL Server Profiler Results](/assets/img/0020-queryPlanGraph/SQLProfilerLog.png)